Henry Hiles

 Henry Hiles (31 December 1826 – 20 October 1904) was an English composer, organist, writer, and music educator.
+He won multiple prestigious composition awards, including the first prize for organ composition at the College of Organists in 1864 and the Meadowcroft prize in 1882.

 Life

 He was born in Shrewsbury, Hiles was the youngest of six sons.
 His eldest brother, John Hiles, was known as an arranger of organ music and for authoring several catechisms.
 He began studying the piano at the age of 4 and began studying the organ just a few years later.

 He studied at the University of Oxford where he earned Bachelor of Music and Doctor of Music degrees.

 In 1892, he founded the Society of Professional Musicians.